In addition to the components listed, you can also use the universal components to further organize and format your information.

-Users can swipe horizontally through and tap on an image to open the image in fullscreen Lightbox mode, in the gallery view.
-The image carousel has a fixed ratio and the maximum number of images shown in the carousel is 9.
+Users can swipe horizontally through the carousel, and tap on an image to open the image in full screen lightbox mode in the gallery view.
+The image carousel has a fixed ratio, and the maximum number of images shown in the carousel is 9.
 If you have more than 9 images, the last image will render with "See More".
 If users tap on the "See More", they can view all images in lightbox mode.

 image-list for a scrollable horizontal list of images.